python/mypy/docs/source/generics.rst

         return 'Hello world'

 Sometimes the same decorator supports both bare calls and calls with arguments.
-This can be achieved by combining with :py:func:`@overload <typing.overload>` (Python 3.12):
+This can be achieved by combining with :py:func:`@overload <typing.overload>` (Python 3.12 syntax):

 .. code-block:: python

-    from typing import Any, Callable, Optional, overload
+    from typing import Any, Callable, overload

     # Bare decorator usage
     @overload